 The Customer is obliged to advise us in writing of any damage within the meaning of the above liability regime without delay or else to arrange for said damage to be documented by ourselves in order that we are informed at the earliest possible opportunity and may possibly be able to act to minimise the damage together with the Customer who has suffered same.

-The period of limitation for claims to remedy defects or legal imperfections in title and any claims for compensation shall amount to two years from delivery/acceptance of the product subject to the provisions of Subsection 14.2.
+The period of limitation for claims to remedy material defects or legal imperfections in title and any claims for compensation shall amount to two years from delivery/acceptance of the product subject to the provisions of Subsection 13.2.

-Over and above the statutory warranty against defects, we guarantee the proper functioning of our mechanical products for five years assuming the hardware has been fitted in a workmanlike manner and properly used; this shall not apply in the case of electronic and mechatronic products.
-In the case of construction services or the supply of building materials and where there is a deficiency in title in a third party’s right in rem that enables recovery of possession of the subject of the contract to be claimed, the statutory periods of limitation apply.
+Over and above the statutory warranty against defects, as the manufacturer we guarantee the proper functioning of our mechanical products for five years provided that the hardware has been fitted in a workmanlike manner and properly used; this shall not apply in the case of electronic and mechatronic products.
+In the case of construction services or the supply of building materials and where there is a legal imperfection in title in a third party’s right in rem that enables recovery of possession of the subject of the contract to be claimed, the statutory periods of limitation apply.

 Statutory periods of limitation shall apply in the cases of personal injury, malice, actions involving wrongful intent or gross negligence, assumption of a nature-of-goods or service-life guarantee pursuant to Section 443 German Civil Code and the terms of the German Product Liability Act.

-Any amendments or additions to these GTCs and the contract concluded between ourselves and the Customer shall only be valid if made in writing where so stipulated, to the exclusion of electronic or textual forms.
-Amendments and additions may likewise be made in textual form in the event of contractual clauses being concluded to this effect.
-This likewise applies with regard to this Written/Textual Form clause.
-Amendments other than in written or textual form shall be deemed invalid.
-Nothing in this Written/Textual Form clause shall affect the validity of individual agreements of whatever nature.
+Oral supplements do not exist.
+Any amendments or additions to these GTCs and the contract concluded between ourselves and the Customer shall only be valid if made in writing where so stipulated, to the exclusion of electronic and text form.
+Amendments and additions may also be made in text form in the event of contractual clauses being concluded to this effect.
+This likewise applies with regard to this Written/Text Form clause.
+Amendments other than in written or text form shall be deemed invalid.
+Nothing in this Written/Text Form clause shall affect the validity of individual agreements, irrespective of their form.

 We will observe all the relevant provisions of data privacy legislation in the course of completion of contract – notably as enshrined in the EU’s General Data Protection Regulation (GDPR) and Germany's Data Protection Act.
-Details regarding how data are processed and the rights of those affected can be gleaned from the Data Privacy Information appended to these GTCs and from our Data Privacy Statement viewable at www.fsb.de/en/footer/privacy-policy/
+Details regarding how data are processed and the rights of those affected can be gleaned from the Data Privacy Information and our Data Privacy Statement viewable at https://www.fsb.de/en/footer/privacy-policy/.

 The contracting parties shall similarly impose the data-privacy obligations laid down by law upon their staff and any subcontractors involved.